Kartikay45/Kartikay45/README.md

 - 🌱 I’m currently learning **DSA with Python,Web Development,React,ML and Devops**

-- 📝 I regularly write articles on [Finance and ESG(Environment sustainability Goals) problems](Finance and ESG(Environment sustainability Goals) problems)
+- 📝 I regularly write articles on Finance and ESG(Environment sustainability Goals) problems

 - 📫 How to reach me **sharma.kartik22a@gmail.com**